jloffler/technical-documentation-page-fcc/README.md

  - style all elements
  - basic layout for mobile
  - basic layout for desktop
+ - .word-wrap wrap long code in this class
+ - show <code> </code>(space) as a dot?
  - open/close and animate navbar
+   - animations should come last in style sheet
  - Add link to tech-doc page to page h1
  - check all links
  - proofread
  - don't need a favicon for this site
  - export github live
  - check that html verifies
  - check browser stack